 - 1.1 The current Housing Allocations Policy was agreed by Cabinet on 23 January 2013.
-It was reviewed to take account of the implementation of the Localism Act and Welfare Reform Act 2012.
+It was reviewed to take account of the implementation of the Localism Act 2012.
 The policy was implemented on 7 March 2013. - 1.2 Cabinet approved the policy with a caveat that a further report be submitted to the Cabinet member for evaluating the impact of the changes, particularly the introduction of additional priority in respect of 'Community Contribution'.
-This gives additional priority to people who contribute to the community through employment, volunteering or providing unpaid care and support. - 1.3 Following a review this report recommends that changes are made to the current policy.
-Appendix 2 shows the detail of these changes with explanatory notes, and detail of the ICT implications involved in implementing the changes.
+This gives additional priority to people who contribute to the community through employment, volunteering or providing unpaid care and support. - 1.3 Following a review, this report recommends that changes are made to the current policy.
+Appendix 2 shows the detail of these changes with explanatory notes, and details of the ICT implications.